Gibberella zeae: Host and symptoms

 The pathogen is capable of causing a variety of diseases: head blight or 'scab' on wheat (Triticum), barley (Hordeum), rice (Oryza), oats (Avena), and Gibberella stalk and ear rot disease on maize (Zea).
 Additionally, the fungus may infect other plant species without causing any disease symptoms.

-Maize
+Corn (maize)

 In Gibberella stalk rot, the leaves on early-infected plants will turn a dull greyish-green, and the lower internodes will soften and turn a tan to dark-brown.
 A pink-red discoloration occurs within the stalks of diseased tissue.
 Shredding of the pith may reveal small, round, black perithecia on the stalks.
 Gibberella (red) ear rot can have a reddish mold that is often at the ear tip.
 The infection occurs by colonizing corn silk and symptoms first occur at the ear's apex.
 The white mycelium turns from pink to red over time, eventually covering the entire ear.
-Ears that become infected early don't fully develop the reddish mold near the ear tip, as the mold grows between the husks and ear.
+Ears that become infected early do not fully develop the reddish mold near the ear tip, as the mold grows between the husks and ear.